YanikKumar93/IP-Project-/Source_Code .md

        "7.
 Count of the international and Domestic packages received by the college " "8.
 Number of domains offered by a particular college " "9.
 Location of the college"
        "10.
-Top companies that visited the college for recruitment ") while True:
+Top companies that visited the college for recruitment \n\n") while True:
     print("How do you want to see your report :") print("1.
 Tabular format")